Author and Industry Commentator, www.thefinanser.com, UK

 Grant De Leeuw

-GM Europe, Talking Tech (UK)
+GM Europe and Global Sales Manager, Talking Tech (UK)

 Grant is an experienced business development and general manager specialising in the telecommunications and technology managed services sectors.